-I of course laughed at such a ridiculous concept, and berated them for their utter stupidity.
+Naturally I laughed at such a ridiculous concept, and berated them for their utter stupidity.
 “Sure, J’s got long white hair”, said I, “But he’s an American grunge pioneer, not an immortal sorcerer from the Land of the Valar!
 Where is his staff?
 Show me his cloak!
 You are a total idiot, mum.”

-But later that night I confess my mind returned to the matter.
+But later that night, I confess my mind returned to the matter.
 I was working into the small hours on my seminal Tolkien musical suite, The Seven Sons of Fëanor, when the comment resurfaced in my thoughts, like a stealthy Russian Shark-class nuclear sub, unseen until it breaks the waves.

 Of course, even if J is a wizard, he certainly isn’t one of the Istari.
 They were only five in number, and their movements have been accounted for.
 J is a wizard of some lower order; perhaps more of an enchanter than a sorcerer.

-Amazingly well, that’s how he’d fare.
+Amazingly bloody well, that’s how he’d get along.

 Laugh they do, gentle Radagast quietly weeping, missing his animal friends terribly.
 He endures the insults and turns his attention to his instrument; a brown-shelled Stratocaster with a sparrow-shaped whammy bar.